Differential Characters of Drinfeld Modules and de Rham Cohomology: The Lateral Frobenius and characters of

-Thus the two morphisms $N^{n+1}\to N^n$, given by $x\mapsto a\mfrak{f}(x)$ and by $x\mapsto\mfrak{f}(ax)$, become equal after application of $\phi i$.
-We can interpret the morphisms as two elements of $N^n(B)$, where $B$ is the algebra representing the functor $N^{n+1}$, which become equal after applying $\phi i$.
-But since $B$ is torsion free, lemma \ref{FV} implies these two elements must be equal. \end{proof}
+Thus the points $\mfrak{f}(ax)$ and $a\mfrak{f}(x)$ of $N^n(B)$ become equal after the application of $\phi i$.
+Now translating from the notation of diagram (\ref{trapezium}) to that of diagram (\ref{rem}), we have two elements of $W_{n-1}(B)$ which become equal after applying $FV$.
+But since $FV=\pi$ and $B$ is torsion free, lemma \ref{FV} implies these two elements must be equal. \end{proof}

 For $0 \leq i \leq k-1$, let us abusively write $\mfrak{f}^{\circ i}$ for the following composition